Robust Optimal Designs when Missing Data Happen at Random: Introduction

 \section{Introduction}

 Data missing is a common problem in many practices.
-Improper handling of missing values may reduce the power of the study, increase the variability of estimation, cause bias in estimates, and result in misleading conclusions (see, for example, Schafer 1997).
+As pointed out in \cite{Schafer1997} improper handling of missing values may reduce the power of the study, increase the variability of estimation, cause bias in estimates, and result in misleading conclusions.
 Missing data mechanisms roughly can be categorized into missing at random (MAR) and missing not at random (MNAR).
-Data missing at random (MAR), as defined in Rubin (1976), means that the conditional probability of the observed pattern of missing data, given the missing data and the value of the observed data, is the same for all the possible values of the missing data.
+Data missing at random (MAR), as defined in \cite{Rubin1976}, means that the missingness depends only on the observed data, and not on the components that are missing.

-A large amount of literature proposed various models and methods for handling data missing at random.
-The classical and popular methods include complete case analysis, the hot deck imputation (Oh and Scheuren, 1980), the last observation carried forward (Shao and Zhong, 2003), and so on.
-Among them, the simplest and the most direct method is a complete case analysis, i.e., removal of all cases with missing data.
-This method is a commonly used method for data missing completely at random (MCAR), which is a particular case of MAR (see Little, 1992, and Little and Rubin, 2019).
+A large amount of literature proposed various methods for handling data missing at random.
+The classical and popular methods include complete case analysis, the hot deck imputation proposed in \cite{OS1980}, the last observation carried forward developed by \cite{SZ2003}, and so on.
+Among them, the simplest and the most direct method is complete case analysis, i.e., removal of all cases with missing data.
+This method is commonly used for data missing completely at random (MCAR), which is a special case of MAR.
+The detailed explanation is available in \cite{Little1992} and \cite{LR2019}.

-A few studies are focusing on handling the missing data problem at the design stage.
-Ortega-Azurduy, Tan, and Berger (2008) studied D-optimal designs for linear mixed models where dropout is encountered in the longitudinal data.
-Ahmad and Gilmour (2010) assessed the robustness of subset designs, a class of response surface designs, against missing observations for the efficiency of parameter estimation.
-Imhof, Song, and Wong (2002) proposed a method for constructing efficient designs by assuming varying-probabilities of realizing responses, i.e. when there are potentially failing trials in the experiment.
-Lee, Biedermann, and Mitra (2018) developed a new approach for proposing optimal designs, which include the method proposed in Imhof, etc. (2002) as a particular case.
+A few studies are focusing on handling the missing data problem at the design stage. \cite{OTB2008} studied D-optimal designs for linear mixed models where dropout is encountered in the longitudinal data. \cite{AG2010} assessed the robustness of subset designs, a class of response surface designs, against missing observations for the efficiency of parameter estimation. \cite{ISW2002} proposed a method for constructing efficient designs by assuming varying-probabilities of realizing responses. \cite{LBM2018} developed a new approach for proposing optimal designs, which include the method proposed in \cite{ISW2002} as a special case.